Will This Website Collect my Data?

 •Changes to information are made if a client informs me of changes of contact or GP.

 •Clients are entitled to withdraw their consent to my holding their information at any time.

 Why does The Counsellor Hold a Client’s Data?

 •For contacting a client for the purposes of our work.

-•For contacting the client’s GP, with their written consent.
+•For contacting the client’s GP, or relevant other, with their written consent.

 •To record session notes to allow for accountability and monitoring of the work by me according to ethical practice.